bartificer/programming-by-stealth/docs/pbs17.md

 Philosophically, object oriented programming is about bundling data and the code that manipulates that data, into a single entity.
 For example, in JavaScript the `.forEach()` function comes bundled with an array, giving you the data, and a function for manipulating that data, all contained in a single object.

 When you add a function to an object, that function can access the object it belongs to with the keyword `this`.
-When you see `this`, mentally think of it as `"the object this function belongs to"`. `this` allows a function attached to an object to access the data within the object, and, to invoke other functions are are also attached to the object.
+When you see `this`, mentally think of it as `"the object this function belongs to"`. `this` allows a function attached to an object to access the data within the object, and, to invoke other functions that are also attached to the object.

 We’ll start with a really simple example – an object to represent a counter.